Table of Contents

 Ways to finance IT expenditures and IT businesses include factoring, supply-chain financing, loans and venture capital funding.
-This article will focus on information technology factoring – which is a sale of pending invoices to a third-party financing company or a bank – and loans.
+This article will focus on information technology factoring – which is a sale of pending invoices to a third-party financing company or a bank – and loans and facilities.

 The advantage of factoring is that it is suitable for startups as long as their clients are creditworthy—and does not require any assets, making it a good option for businesses that have already pledged their assets to a lender.
 It is a good way to obtain working capital to fund expenses, such as payroll for engineers, developers and other high-income earners that your business employs.

 Business Factors works directly with many types of IT businesses, including high-tech manufacturing, technical consulting, IT staffing, engineering consulting, and customer-support services.
 To find the best working capital solution for your business, please contact one of our executives.